yantrajs/yantra/README.md

 `*` Most JavaScript today is available in strict mode, we do not feel any need to support non strict mode as modules are strict by default.

 # Mixed modules
-Currently YantraJS supports Both CommonJS and ES modules without any extra work, with little trick, module resolution is `node like`, it does not take `.js` extension into account.
-We are trying to make a workaround and we will update the product soon.
+Currently YantraJS supports Both CommonJS and ES modules without any extra work, with little trick, module resolution is `node like`.
 Module loader loads module asynchronously, so `import` will work without any extra effort.
 However, `require` will run `AsyncPump` to wait till the module is loaded correctly.
 Unless you do some multithreading, mixed modules will not lead to any deadlocks.

 ## Module loading order,